 - You have two registration attempts to earn the minimum grade of B. The proseminar cannot be more than two years old at the time of application.

 You complete the two degree courses with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.
 Before you enroll in any degree-applicable courses, you need to possess an undergraduate degree.

 During the semester of your second degree course, submit an official application to the program.
 We have fall, spring, and summer admission cycles.

 If you submit a complete application—which includes, required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have only eight more courses to complete to earn your degree.

 The Harvard On-Campus Experience

-Many courses can be taken online, but the degree requires a Harvard campus experience.
+Most courses can be taken online, but the degree requires a Harvard campus experience.
 You come to Cambridge for at least eight credits (usually two courses), which gives you access to faculty, campus resources, and the academic community.

 On-campus requirements can be completed through:

 - Courses that combine weekly online classes over a semester with an intensive weekend on campus.

 - Three-week January courses that meet only on campus.